 Ask the Experts: Social Media for Nonprofits #SMM

 Ah, social media.
 The overarching, somewhat ambiguous, term seems to be the center of our universe these days.
-From personal accounts to tools for work, there’s an obsessive calling to know it all about making the best of these online virtual realities.
-So, what are some of the DOs and DONTs of the social media world?
+From personal accounts to tools for work, we have an obsession with it.
+You have to ask though: what are some of the DOs and DONTs of the social media world?
+Further, what’s the best way to use social media for nonprofits?

 Luckily, we have some social media gurus specializing in the nonprofit sector here to lend their expertise!